mjvdende/twc-cd-with-docker/docs/06_01_x_dockerhub.md

 # Check

 **What have we done thus far?**
-- Manual deployed the application  <!-- .element: class="fragment" -->
+- Manually deployed the application  <!-- .element: class="fragment" -->

 **What can we improve?** <!-- .element: class="fragment" -->
 - Automate the steps to build the Docker image  <!-- .element: class="fragment" -->